FlavF/Portfolio/readme.md

 - header : logo and darkmode button
 - footer : to contact and follow
 - aside : menu

+## Database contains
+- certifications
+- cloud
+- IT
+- languages IT
+- language
+- Link
+- Photography
+- Project
+- Rating
+- RH
+- User

+## To use
+To promote my CV

 ## TODO :
 [ ] % language